Hadeso-0/WavePortal-Buildspace/README.md

-# Web3-First-Project
+# Wave-Portal
-Building a simple Dapp w/ Solidity
+Building a simple Dapp w/ Solidity.
+The app let's users connect their wallet and cannect with me.
+They can wave their favourite track's Spotify URL or listen to the tracks waved by other users.